TingyanXiang/kbpd_kdd23/README.md

 ### RDKG Encoding ###
 In the first stage, RDKG is encoded and embeddings are saved for later training.
-`#### data #### 补充说明
-`
 ```bash
 python kbpd_kdd23/main_kg.py train
 python kbpd_kdd23/main_kg.py test
 ```
-Usually, you need run this command line for training and inference, with modification about data paths in `config/config_kg.py`.
+Usually, you need run this command line for training and inference, with modification about data location in `config/config_kg.py`.
 When inference, embeddings are saved in the output file automatically.
+About data format, there is detailed explanation in `config/config_kg.py`.

 ### Fusion with HRG ###
 In the second stage, embeddings from RKDG are passed through HRG.